snikproject/graph/README.md

 If the website and the SPARQL endpoint are on different domains, you may need to [enable CORS in the SPARQL endpoint](http://vos.openlinksw.com/owiki/wiki/VOS/VirtTipsAndTricksCORsEnableSPARQLURLs).

 ## Citation information, meta data and archiving

-If you want to cite SNIK Graph, please refer to the journal publication (currently under review).
+If you want to cite SNIK Graph, please refer to our [publication in the Journal of Open Source Education (JOSE)](https://doi.org/10.21105/jose.00180).
 Citation info and meta data is documented in CITATION.cff, which is also used by Zenodo to populate the metadata of the [Zenodo record](https://doi.org/10.5281/zenodo.11997333) for each SNIK Graph release.

 ## FAQ